-Our goal is that we will have a launch with small groups and a full functioning website by the end of 2019, and we will hold our first weekend in late 2020.
+Our goal is that we will have a launch with small groups and a full functioning website by mid 2020, and we will hold our first weekend in late 2020 or early 2021.

 If you would like to start a MR small group, even alongside your existing CORE, fill out the form below, and we will get you all the information we can as it develops.

 If you are a good writer, we would love to have as many people as possible contribute to the blog and helpful articles for couples.
 This can be anything from articles about how to get through crisis situations, to how to have a great date night.
 If it is something to help couples, we would love to have it.